Football in Pakistan

 Football is among the most popular team sports in Pakistan, together with long time number one cricket and field hockey.

 Pakistan's current top domestic football league is the Pakistan Premier League, recognised by the AFC as the official national football league.
-The National Football Challenge Cup is a knock-out competition among Pakistani departmental and government institutions.
+The National Challenge Cup is a knock-out competition among Pakistani departmental and government institutions.
 Football in general is run by the Pakistan Football Federation.

 History

 Origins

 The origin of football in Pakistan can be traced back to the mid-nineteenth century when the game was introduced by British soldiers during the British Raj.
 British evangelist Theodore Leighton Pennell played a crucial role in introducing football to the North-West Frontier Province (now Khyber Pakhtunkhwa) in the last decade of the nineteenth century.
 In the south in Karachi, the sport was further popularised through interactions with sailors at the port.

 One of the regional federations to organise football in what is now Pakistan Territory was the North-West India Football Association, established in 1932 and reportedly encompassing football control in Punjab, NWFP, Sindh and Balochistan.
 In addition several regional leagues were also organised in cities such as Lahore.
 Before the 1930s, football in the region was dominated by military, railway, and college teams.
 Before independence, many notable players from present-day Pakistan also made their mark in the Calcutta League, particularly for Kolkata Mohammedan.